ebdundar/rl-tennis/README.md

 ### Introduction

-In this project, [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) algorithm is implemented to train agents in the environment named [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+In this project, [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) algorithm is implemented to train agents in the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
 The following figure demonstrates the effect of training our agents on the environment.

 Random Tennis Agent         |  MADDPG Tennis Agents :-------------------------:|:-------------------------: